Date: 2025-07-22

 Here is the tunnel from above.
 They built it in 1911 so people could commute to work on the docks.
 Too many people needed to cross that ferries could not fulfill demand and the sailboats were too tall for a bridge.

 Thankfully, I did not get sick from the raw fish sandwich.
-But someone who was also staying at hostel gave me something else to be worried about lol.
+But someone who was also staying at the hostel gave me something else to be worried about lol.

 I met a Czech political science student who is convinced that Europe will be at war with Russia in the next couple years.
 His main argument is the press releases by German military leadership and Russia military buildup towards europe outside of Ukraine.